adithyadaine/AI-Model-Price-Comparison/README.md

 All model data is pulled from a simple `models.csv` file, making maintenance and updates incredibly easy.

-## What's New: Power-User Filters & Customization
+## What's New: Efficiency Frontier Scatter Plot

-The latest version focuses on providing a cleaner interface with powerful, on-demand filtering options.
+The latest version introduces a powerful new analytical view to help users find the most cost-effective models.

-*   **Consolidated Filter Dropdown:** All data filtering options are now neatly organized under a single "Filter" menu in the main view, decluttering the primary toolbar.
+*   **Efficiency Frontier View:** A new "Price vs. Context" scatter plot helps you instantly identify models that offer the largest context window for the lowest price.
-*   **On-Demand Capabilities View:** You can now choose to show or hide the "Capabilities" column and tags with a simple checkbox in the Filter menu.
-Your preference is saved for your next visit!
+*   **Logarithmic Scale:** The chart uses a logarithmic scale for the context window, making it easy to compare models across a vast range of context sizes (from thousands to millions of tokens).
-*   **Smarter Charts:** Bar chart labels now intelligently wrap to prevent overlapping text, ensuring perfect readability even when comparing many models at once.
+*   **Charts Dropdown:** The main view now features a "Charts" dropdown, allowing you to switch between the classic "Price Comparison (Bar)" chart and the new "Price vs. Context (Scatter)" plot.

 ## Key Features

 ### Core Functionality

 *   **CSV Data Source:** Model data is loaded from `models.csv`, making updates simple and code-free.
-*   **Dual Comparison Views:** Switch seamlessly between a detailed **Table View** and a visual **Bar Chart View**.
+*   **Multiple Comparison Views:** Switch seamlessly between a detailed **Table View**, a visual **Bar Chart**, and the new **Scatter Plot**.
 *   **Shareable URLs:** Selections are encoded directly into the URL.
 Configure a specific comparison and share the link with colleagues, who will see the exact same view.
-*   **Persistent Selections:** The tool uses `localStorage` to remember your model selections and UI preferences (like capability visibility) between sessions.
+*   **Persistent Selections:** The tool uses `localStorage` to remember your model selections and UI preferences between sessions.

 ### UI & UX Enhancements